sandwichclub/hello-rails/README.md

 ## Differences from a stock Rails application

-* Depends on the `lograge` gem, which converts Rails's weirdly verbose logging into production-ready logging using Logstash JSON formatting.
+* Writes logs to `STDOUT`.
-* Depends on Heroku's `rails_12factor` gem, which directs the logs to stdout and allows Rails to serve up static assets.
+* Serves static assets from the Rails process itself.
 (If static asset serving becomes a performance hotspot, we recommend setting up CloudFront.)
 * Commits `secrets.yaml` to source control.
 It pulls the production secret base from the `SECRET_KEY_BASE` environment variable, which is securely managed by Skyliner.